 For existing projects still using roave/security-advisories, drop it from require-dev on your next Composer update.
 Composer's native features are equivalent or better.

-For projects where an advisory blocks an update that you cannot immediately take, because the fix is in a major version you have not yet migrated to, or because the advisory does not apply to your usage, use the detailed ignore form with the apply: "all" scope and a written reason.
+For projects where an advisory blocks an update that you cannot immediately take, because the fix is in a major version you have not yet migrated to, or because the advisory does not apply to your usage, use the detailed form under config.policy.advisories.ignore-id with the identifier to suppress, an optional constraint, and a written reason.
+Projects that have not yet migrated to config.policy can keep using config.audit.ignore for the time being.

-For CI pipelines that need temporary bypass during an incident, use COMPOSER_NO_SECURITY_BLOCKING=1 rather than editing composer.json.
+For CI pipelines that need temporary bypass during an incident, use COMPOSER_NO_BLOCKING=1 rather than editing composer.json.
 It is visible in the build log, it does not persist, and it does not get accidentally committed.
+The older variable COMPOSER_NO_SECURITY_BLOCKING remains as a deprecated alias and does the same thing in 2.10.

 For maintainers of private Composer repositories, the metadata format for both advisories (from 2.9) and filter lists (from 2.10) is documented and stable.
 Exposing internal security data through it is the correct integration path, and is what Private Packagist does for its customers.